dymoy/note-taker/README.md

 - [Questions](#questions)

 ## Installation
 There is no installation necessary.
 You can visit the deployed application [here](https://dymoy-note-taker-d934ef0ed5cc.herokuapp.com/) and try it out!
-This application was deployed using .

 If you would like to run the application locally, use the following steps:
 1. Clone this repository to your local machine.
 (For reference, visit the [Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) GitHub Docs article.)